 Innovation and failure often go hand in hand.
 Google for example, is defined by its successes.
 However, for Google’s 271 successful tools to date, 282 products have been killed.

 Some of the greatest success stories have come from pivots and learning from failed ideas.
-Sometimes, it’s not about the product, but rather the demands of the market at that time.
+Occasionally, it’s not about the product, but rather the demands of the market at that time.
 Other times, the product is ahead of its time and just needs a little patience.
-And then there are the cases where the product is simply a lie, like in the infamous case of Theranos!
+Then there are cases where the product is simply a lie, like in the infamous case of Theranos!

 Doomed From the Start: 4 Failed Ideas